Tomerg91/Lumea/memory-bank/progress.md

 - **Developed React Components:** Built ReflectionRecorder and ReflectionTimeline components.
 - **Added Offline Support:** Implemented background synchronization when connectivity returns.
 - **Integrated with Mobile Platforms:** Added Capacitor utilities for microphone permissions and file system access.

+# Progress Log

+## Key Milestones Achieved

+*   **Initial Project Setup**: Core structure, basic client/server separation.
+*   **Feature Implementation**: Core coaching features (sessions, reflections, notes, resources, admin panel) implemented.
+*   **Database Setup**: Supabase PostgreSQL with RLS implemented and seeded.
+*   **Authentication**: JWT/Passport-based authentication in place.
+*   **Basic Frontend**: React components, routing, and basic styling implemented.
+*   **Performance Improvements Identified**: Comprehensive list of potential optimizations documented in `PERFORMANCE_IMPROVEMENTS.md`.
+*   **Deployment Readiness Prep**: Significant progress made in configuring the project for Vercel deployment and standardizing repository practices.

+## Current State & Functionality

+### What Works

+*   Core application features function in local development.
+*   Client and server can be built locally (after fixing `terser` dependency).
+*   Basic CI checks (linting, type checking, tests) are set up in GitHub Actions.
+*   Project configuration for Vercel (`vercel.json`) is present.
+*   Repository documentation (`README`, `CONTRIBUTING`, etc.) is improved.
+*   Type definitions and augmentation for `req.user` have been added.
+*   Basic logging and monitoring placeholders are in place.

+### What's Left / Known Issues

+*   **Server Build Failure (Blocking Deployment)**: The backend fails the `tsc` build due to widespread TypeScript errors (TS2769) related to `req.user` typing in middleware/routes.
+This **must** be fixed manually by refactoring authentication middleware.
+*   **Lack of Strict TypeScript**: TypeScript's `strict` mode is disabled across the project (`tsconfig.json` files), significantly increasing the risk of runtime errors.
+Enabling this and fixing the resulting errors is a major pending task.
+*   **Vercel Serverless Adaptation**: The backend server logic in `server/src` needs verification/refactoring to ensure it runs correctly as a Vercel serverless function via the `server/api/index.ts` entry point.
+*   **Configuration Files**: `.env.example` files need to be manually moved into `client/` and `server/` directories.
+*   **Tailwind Safelist**: Needs manual review for optimization.
+*   **Error Handling/Logging**: Placeholders exist but need integration with actual services (e.g., Sentry).
+*   **Performance Monitoring**: Placeholder exists but needs integration (e.g., New Relic).
+*   **Testing**: Existing tests pass in CI, but comprehensive E2E and potentially integration tests for Vercel environment specifics might be needed.
+*   **Performance Optimizations**: Recommendations in `PERFORMANCE_IMPROVEMENTS.md` have not yet been implemented.

+## Evolution of Decisions

+*   Shifted focus from feature implementation/local refinement to deployment readiness for Vercel.
+*   Recognized the criticality of TypeScript type safety for backend builds, particularly concerning Express middleware and `req.user` typing.
+*   Adopted standard GitHub repository documentation and templates.
+*   Implemented Vercel-specific configuration (`vercel.json`, `server/api/index.ts`).
+*   Identified and fixed the missing `terser` dependency for the client build.